ADFG-DSF/BeaverCreek_ArcticGrayling_telemetry/README.md

     -   In many cases, X-Y scatterplots are presented that do not have a strong associated p-value, but the point distributions do show interesting stories regardless.
 For example, the lengths of fish are relatively constant in the lower reaches, but exhibit a much larger range in the upper reaches.
     -   In many cases, numeric variables are displayed on the log-scale, which must be kept in mind in interpretation.
 In these cases, statistical tests (the pvals in the titles) were also conducted on the log-scale.
     -   A few additional variables were created to show seasonal fidelity as a binned categorical variable.
 Variable winterFid is defined by winter-winter distance, and variable winterFid2 is defined by winter-winter distance as a fraction of homerange.
 These breakpoints correspond with vertical lines on **FidelityCDF.png** and **FidelityCDF_2.png**.
+    -   In the case of a few fish, the seasonal Section or Designation changed between years (e.g. a fish was recorded as Tributary in one summer and Mainstem the following summer).
+In the ByIndividual.csv dataset, this fish would have been recorded as "Tributary/Mainstem".
+For the sake of these plots, this entry was simplified to whichever category had the smaller sample size.

 -   **FidelityCDF.png** and **FidelityCDF_2.png**: Visualizations of seasonal fidelity, expressed as the empirical cumulative density of seasonal distances (winter-winter, spring-spring, summer-summer), and seasonal distances as a fraction of homerange.
 These figures could be considered companion to **Fidelity_tab.csv**.